andersruneson/script_modify_password_googleapps_and_office365/README.md

 Installation
 ======

-Google
+Google Apps
 =========
-Install python-pip
+1.Install python-pip
-Create a project in Google Developer Console and ad Admin SDK permission Create a JSON config for you project in Google Developer Console Download the json config from the Google Developer Console to your samba machine and replace json pip install --upgrade google-api-python-client
+2. Create a project in Google Developer Console and ad Admin SDK permission 3.Create a JSON config for you project in Google Developer Console 4.Download the json config from the Google Developer Console to your samba machine and replace json 5.pip install --upgrade google-api-python-client 6.Edit gaps.conf
-Edit gaps.conf

 add crontab
 ====